Sir-Shaedy/Musa-Ayomide/README.md

  Welcome to my world!
 -----------------

+**Musa Ayomide** is<br/>

-✅ **Musa Ayomide** is currently a Front-end developer and a Software Developer.
-I do affiliate marketing during my free time. <br/>
+• Currently a Front-end developer and a Software Developer.  <br/>

-✅ **Musa Ayomide** is a Mechanical Engineering student at The Bells University of Technology, Ota, Nigeria.
+• A Mechanical Engineering student at The Bells University of Technology, Ota, Nigeria. <br/>

+• A proficient Affiliate Marketer. <br/>

+• A Rotaractor at Rotary international Organization.

 ------------
 My skills